KolyaHarutyunyan/SudokuUI/README.md

 We use `react-testing-library` to test the app since RTL [encourages](https://github.com/testing-library/react-testing-library#the-problem) good quality, maintainable tests that don't focus on implementation details.

 The standard `npm test` will run the app's test suite.
 To get a coverage report, you can run `npm test -- --coverage` or use the coverage script via `npm run coverage` (defined in the `package.json` file).

+## Acknowledgements

+The UI and features for this app take heavy inspiration from Duncan's SuDoku Solver, an execellent Sudoku solver available for Windows [here](http://www.littlegogs.com/).